itsjunetime/smserver/README.md

 - [ ] Websockets for instant communication
 - [ ] Notification when other party starts typing
 - [ ] Search through messages from browser
-- [ ] Start new conversations from browser

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.